shaikaymaan18-sketch/Shaik/docs/user/Architectures.md

 ## aarch64

-ARM64/aarch64 is the only supported architecture for Android, with limited experimental support available on Linux, Windows, and macOS.
+ARM64, aka aarch64, is the only supported architecture for Android, with limited experimental support available on Linux, Windows, and macOS.

 ### Caveats